semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 #### Default behaviors of scans set up through Semgrep App

 * Findings do not block a PR or MR. The presence of findings can be customized to block a PR or MR through the [Rule Board](/docs/semgrep-app/rule-board).
 * The CI job does not fail when detecting findings, but can still fail due to other errors.
-See [Semgrep error codes](/docs/cli-reference/#error-codes).
+See [Semgrep exit codes](/docs/cli-reference/#exit-codes).
 * Scan output is presented in Semgrep App's Findings page, enabling users to click a link for the file and line in the code that generated the finding.

 ### General steps to integrate Semgrep in CI as a stand-alone job